What Is Babysitter Sharing?

-Babysitter sharing is exactly what it sounds like-families sharing a babysitter.
-And as a babysitter, don't be surprised if you get this request.
-Think about it-if you are working for a family in a neighborhood with lots of little kids, it might be easier for everyone to have the same babysitter.
+Babysitter sharing is exactly what it sounds like: It's when families share a babysitter.
+As a babysitter, don't be surprised if you get this request.
+Think about it: If you're working for a family in a neighborhood with lots of little kids, it might be easier for everyone to have the same babysitter.
 All the kids will know her.
 The same set of rules will apply.
 The parents know who exactly is watching their kids.
 Seems like a win-win for everyone.

 Another type of babysitter sharing is a babysitting co-op.
 Typically, families will take turns watching each other's children-earning "points" for every time they act as babysitters.
 As a family earns more points for sitting, they can redeem these points by having others' watch their kids while they head out to dinner, the movies, or parent-teacher conferences.
 So the more points parents earn by taking babysitting shifts, the more often they can have a date night.

 Because there is no exchange of money, a babysitting co-op is something families may take advantage of to cut down on their child care costs.
 Although this doesn't affect a babysitter directly, you should still know what a babysitting co-op is and how it operates.
 Sometimes it may be the best solution for families who can't afford to pay for a babysitter all of the time.

 >>Have more babysitting questions?
 Return to the main Babysitting FAQs.